booyaa/hello-meshtastic/covert-deck/README.md

-# Convert Deck
+# Covert Deck

-A writer deck with LoRa capabilities.
+A writer deck with covert LoRa capabilities.

 ## Rationale